 Moving on, after our wedding, about two years later we had our first little, Zoe Jo!
 Fast forward a few more years and we welcomed our little man Cohen Eli.
 Now, we're still living in Omaha, Neb. with our two littles (Zoe Jo and Cohen Eli) and are moving to Los Angeles this fall (2018!) 🌴

 My boo/lover/partner for life, Clay, is going to be attending grad school in La Mirada, Ca. I've already been shooting weddings and couples in California the last five years, and now that we'll be moving there, I'm so thrilled to meet more couples and create more art (capturing their vibe, feelings and current season in life).

 You can connect more with us, by joining our insta party @minimalistfamilymovement or @rachelwakefield

 this one moves 👇🏻

-let's connect. or drink our morning coffee together barefoot on the beach. you decide.
+let's connect. over an iced latte or drink our morning coffee together barefoot on the beach. you decide.